kosetin/embsys100/assignment02/questions.md

    b.
 Explain why the counter value has changed?

-		The local variable p_int is assigned the address of the counter in memory.
+		The local variable p_int is assigned the memory address of the global counter variable.
 		Incrementing the value pointed to by p_int results in incrementing the value stored at the memory address holding the counter value (3 times).
 		The final post-increment operation on the counter increments the counter value one more time.